peeringdb/docs/docs/ix-f-json-import-rules.md

-# NOTE: As of August 2020, the Importer is being tested with only a small number of IXPs.

 # Rules for the IX-F JSON Importer
 PeeringDB allows networks and IXPs to update entries via the IX-F JSON import feature.